What type of content do you primarily create?

 What effect does the rule of thirds have?

-Using the rule of thirds allows you to draw the audience’s eye toward the points of interest you want them to focus on.
-It makes an image more pleasing and is a helpful tool in telling your narrative.
+Using the rule of thirds allows you to draw the audience's eye toward the points of interest you want them to focus on.
+It creates more dynamic, balanced compositions that feel natural to viewers while subtly guiding their attention.
+When used effectively, it becomes a powerful tool in visual storytelling and helps create more engaging, professional-looking content.